A Data Governance Framework For Web 3.0 Applications.

 Decentralized economic incentive: Band Protocol is designed to let data providers have economic and reputation at stake to remain honest.

 Scalable: costs for data providers remain constant regardless of how many dApps are using their data.
 Once a datapoint is put on-chain, multiple smart contracts can consume the data without added cost to data providers.

 Fast data query: logic can be processed within one transaction, requiring no blockchain confirmation.
 Data is readily available on blockchain so consuming data can be done synchronously within the same transaction.

 Easy deployment: dApps can integrate with Band Protocol using a few lines of code with no major modification.
 Querying data on Band dataset requires only a function call on a predefined interface.

-Band Protocol aims to be the go-to data infrastructure layer for Web 3.0 applications by providing decentralized, curated off-chain data to smart contracts through oracles managed by its dPoS consensus mechanism.
+Band Protocol aims to become "the go-to data infrastructure layer for Web 3.0 applications by providing decentralized, curated off-chain data to smart contracts through oracles managed by its DPoS consensus mechanism".

 Band Protocol offers fast, low-cost, and synchronous query model for decentralized applications.